osakared/apc-key-25-bitwig/README.md

 This is a work-in-progress attempt to get the
 [APC Key 25](http://www.akaipro.com/product/apc-key-25) working with [Bitwig](http://www.bitwig.com).
+The goal is to get it doing everything the official script does, plus more.
+Turn this affordable piece of gear into a powerhouse with Bitwig and this script!

 ### Difference With Official Ableton Script: